fredeerock/unrealMultiserverTesting/README.md

 # Unreal Multiuser Session Commands
 These commands will allow someone to start an Unreal Multiuser server and then join the session from an editor and from a render node.
 Just run 1 command after the other in a PowerShell window.
+This assumes that there's a level named "Main" and that there's a project named "gitSwitchboard".

 ## Simplified